 Kotlin is a JVM language, which IMO is trying to improve on Java in features and conciseness while remaining imperative and static.
 Groovy has a similar concept except decided to go dynamic.
 As a result, a number of language features will be similar.

 Static vs Dynamic: Since Groovy was designed as a dynamic language, and @CompileStatic, while a great annotation (I use it a lot), was added later.
 Its feature feels a bit bolted on, and it does not enforce people to code in a static manner.
 It's not usable everywhere (e.g. my Spock tests seem to fail to compile with them).
-Sometimes even with it on Groovy still seems to have some odd dynamic behaviour every now and then.
+Sometimes even with it on Groovy still seems to have some odd dynamic behavior every now and then.
 Kotlin is 100% Static, and dynamic is not an option.

 Higher-Order Functions, defined like "fun doStuff(body: Int -> T)): T".
 Which are much better than the groovy Closures IMO. (very similar to Scala's)

 Kotlin doesn't do any implicit conversions, on other hand - groovy implicitly convert double to bigdecimal and so on.

 Ternary operator: Both, Groovy and Kotlin provide Elvis operator but the ternary operator is missing from the Kotlin.

 Kotlin is null-safe which is perhaps the most valued feature of Kotlin.
 The null safety feature of Kotlin protects developers from accessing the properties of a null reference, Groovy does not have any Null-safety

 Unlike Groovy there is no new keyword in Kotlin.
 To create an instance of a class you can just use a class name with constructor parameters.

 Unlike Groovy there is no implicit narrowing/widening conversion for numbers in Kotlin.